 "In a while, I'm going to choose two spinners (which could be identical but may be different), and decide on either the sum or the difference, and you will need to be able to predict what the bar chart will look like, and explain how you know."

-"You have some time to work in pairs at the computer to prepare for this challenge by experimenting with different pairs of spinners and recording what you notice in order to help you to make predictions."
+"You have some time to work in pairs at your computers to prepare for this challenge by experimenting with different pairs of spinners, making predictions, and then recording what you notice in order to help you to make better predictions in the future."